zioan/pp4_GreenLocalVeggies/README.md

     - Make sure to set `DEBUG=True` for local development and testing in `env.py`.
 In `settings.py`, DEBUG mode will be automatically recognized for the development environment based on the presence of the `DEBUG` variable in `env.py`.
     - Remember to never commit the `env.py` file or any sensitive information to version control.
 If you plan to deploy your fork, make sure to set up the necessary environment variables in your deployment environment.

+    Note on automated testing: Automated tests are present for all apps in the project.
+To run the tests run `python manage.py test` in the terminal.

 6. **Apply Migrations**:
    - Run the following commands to apply database migrations:
      ```